 1.Natalie is An Identical Twin

-Anderson, 33, first appeared on Survivor in its 29th season, subtitled “San Juan del Sur: Blood vs. Water,” which aired in the fall of 2014.
-What they may not remember is that she competed on the show with her identical twin sister, Nadiya Anderson.
+Anderson, 34, first appeared on Survivor in its 29th season, subtitled “San Juan del Sur: Blood vs. Water,” which aired in the fall of 2014.
+What you may not remember is that she competed on the show with her identical twin sister, Nadiya Anderson.

 The reason fans may not remember Nadiya is that she was the first person voted out, which is kind of crazy — one twin got voted out first and one won the whole thing.
 People always ask Anderson if she split her money with her sister.
 She told the Hartford Courant in 2015 that she wanted to but for financial reasons, it made more sense to give her sister money periodically.

-“After I won, I talked to my finance guy, and I can’t just split it with her but I give her an allowance each year.
+“After I won, I talked to my finance guy, and I can’t just split it with her, but I give her an allowance each year.
 So she has to be nice to me.
 I’m kidding. … I did take my family to Las Vegas on vacation.
-That was a big splurge.”
+That was a big splurge,” said Anderson.

-She also recently revealed on Instagram that she is now an aunt.
+Her Instagram is also peppered with photos of Natalie being the world’s best aunt.
 Nadiya gave birth to a baby girl named Trinity in November 2018, and Anderson says on Instagram she didn’t think she could love anybody as much as she loves Nadiya until Trinity was born.

-2. She Also Competed on Two Seasons of The Amazing Race
+2. Natalie and Nadiya Also Competed on Two Seasons of The Amazing Race

 Natalie and Nadiya didn’t actually get their reality TV start on Survivor.
 They were first cast on fellow CBS reality competition show The Amazing Race, competing first on season 21 where they finished in fourth place, and then again on season 24, which was an all-star season, where they were the first team eliminated.